Technigo/project-mongo-api/README.md

 - '/endpoints' - provides all endpoints
 - '/countries' - provides a sorted list of all countries that are in netflixData
 - '/countries/:country' - route with all shows (both movies and other) from the provided country
 - '/people' - route provides all Netflix-shows and has the possibility to query for director and cast in the database.
-The RegExp for makes the filtering caseinsensitive and provides the possibility to just search for parts of the word.You can also do pagination by setting skip & limit as query parameters
+The RegExp for makes the filtering caseinsensitive and provides the possibility to just search for parts of the word.You can also do pagination by setting page & limit as query parameters
 - '/shows' - route provides all Netflix-shows and has the possibility to query for every Entry in the database.
 SearchTerms have to be precise.
 '/shows/:id' - provides one movie by ID '/movies/title/:title' - provides one movie by title